BESTenergytrade/simply/doc/source/getting_started.rst

 Generating a random scenario
 ----------------------------
 There is also the option of generating a random scenario to be used in `main.py`.
-In this case, the parameters `market_type`, `reset_market`, 'energy_unit' and 'default_grid_fee' should be specified in `config.txt`, otherwise the default parameters are used.
-The only input required before running the main simply function is the `config.txt`
+In this case, the parameters `nb_actors`, `nb_nodes` and `weight_factor` should be specified in `config.txt`, otherwise the default parameters are used.
+The only input required before running the main simply function is the `config.txt` file:
-file:

 ::